Kepler helps Twins bats get going in 4-2 win over Royals - WHIZ News

+MINNEAPOLIS (AP) — The Minnesota Twins stumbled home with a bunch of hitters in need of a boost, none more than Max Kepler and his 0-for-29 skid.

+The guy who needed a spark the most was the first one to get it going.

-MINNEAPOLIS (AP) — Max Kepler went 3 for 4 with a slump-busting RBI to give Minnesota’s lagging lineup a lift, and the Twins started a vital homestand with a 4-2 victory over the Kansas City Royals on Monday night.
+Kepler went 3 for 4 with a slump-busting RBI to give the lagging lineup a lift, and the Twins started a vital homestand with a 4-2 victory over the Kansas City Royals on Monday night.

-Kepler snapped an 0-for-29 skid with his one-out single in the second inning against Royals starter Kris Bubic (2-7) that scored Jorge Polanco, setting in motion a productive night for a Twins team that went 0 for 18 with runners in scoring position over the previous two games.
+“He’s been as important of a cog in the machine here, since I’ve been, as anyone,” said manager Rocco Baldelli, who witnessed Kepler’s first hit since July 23.
+He broke his toe the following day, missed 10 games and was fighting through obvious rust upon his return.
+“We’re going to be looking for really meaningful contributions from him from here on out.”

-Polanco, Jose Miranda and Gary Sánchez each drove in a run for the Twins, who moved within two games of AL Central-leading Cleveland after the Guardians split a doubleheader with Detroit.
-The Twins started the day percentage points ahead of Chicago White Sox for second place.
+Jorge Polanco, Jose Miranda and Gary Sánchez each drove in a run for the Twins, who moved within two games of AL Central-leading Cleveland (61-53) after the Guardians split a doubleheader with Detroit.
+The Twins (59-55) are percentage points ahead of Chicago (60-56) for second place.

+“I think we were trying to do too much and carry too much weight as individuals,” Kepler said.
+“Today we just tried to keep the line moving and trust the guy behind one another.”

+Snapping his O-for-August skid with a one-out single in the second inning against Royals starter Kris Bubic (2-7) that scored Polanco, Kepler set in motion a productive night.
+The Twins were 0 for 18 with runners in scoring position over their previous two games and 1-4 on the road trip last week to fall out of first place for the first time in nearly two months.

 Joe Ryan (9-5) pitched 5 1/3 innings for the win, deftly recovering from a two-run home run by thriving rookie Vinnie Pasquantino in the first inning.

 Caleb Thielbar relieved him with a 3-2 lead and runners at second and third, retiring pinch-hitter Brent Rooker on a shallow pop fly and striking out pinch-hitter Michael A. Taylor to end that threat.
-Thielbar pumped his first and screamed in exhilaration after retiring Taylor to preserve the lead.
+Thielbar pumped his first and uncharacteristically screamed in exhilaration after retiring Taylor to preserve the lead.
+Thielbar has 13 strikeouts in his last 10 1/3 innings, without an unearned run.

+“He’s been really, really freaking good,” Baldelli said.
+“When you send him out there in the most important spots, you expect him to go out there and get the job done.”

 New Twins closer Jorge López, who blew his last two save chances, gave up a double and a single in the ninth inning before escaping with a game-ending double play grounder by M.J.
 Melendez.

-The 24-year-old, who was an 11th-round draft pick in 2019 out of Old Dominion, was one of seven rookies in the starting lineup for the Royals.
-That was the most for the club in a game since 1991.
-Pasquantino and Melendez combined for eight home runs and 20 RBIs on the homestand, over which the Royals went 7-4.

-The youth infusion has given the Royals some late-season life, even if they’re buried in the playoff race once again.
-The Twins were the ones searching for a spark, stumbling home from a 1-4 road trip to Southern California that shoved them out of first place for the first time in nearly two months.

-This was the time to get going, the first of 13 home games in a 17-day stretch through the end of the month — all against teams that started the week at the .500 mark or worse.
+This was the time for the Twins to get going, the first of 13 home games in a 17-day stretch through the end of the month — all against opponents that started the week at the .500 mark or worse.

+The Royals brought a much better vibe than a team that’s 48-69, with seven rookies in the starting lineup — their most in a game since 1991 — giving them some late-season life.

+“Every guy that comes here is ready to make an impact or has already made an impact already,” Bubic said.
+“It’s exciting to see that, and we’re going to keep riding with them.”

 TRAINER’S ROOM

-Royals: Hunter Dozier was placed on the paternity list before the game, and Maikel Garcia was recalled from Triple-A Omaha to fill in for the multi-positional player who has taken most of his turns at 1B and RF.
+Royals: Hunter Dozier was placed on the paternity list before the game, and Maikel Garcia was recalled from Triple-A Omaha to fill in for the multi-positional player.
 Dozier traveled to Minnesota with the team, before leaving to be with his wife who has been expecting their third child.

-Twins: OF Kyle Garlick, who has missed the last 12 games with an injury to his ribcage suffered in a collision with the outfield wall in San Diego, has been lightly playing catch but remains unable to swing or throw at full strength.
+Twins: Polanco hurt his knee sliding into home with the team’s first run.
+He stayed in for six more innings before being replaced on defense in the ninth.
+“If he mentions anything to anybody, ever, you know it’s something to pay attention to,” Baldelli said.

 UP NEXT